 It will not be possible to install the new style stem into the old model bodies.

-Contact lever 110547 installed on the pivot.
+Contact lever 110547 installed on the .0001" pivot (left) and contact lever 110614 installed on the .0005" pivot (right).
 When replacing, be sure you do not install it backwards.
 The pivot and the contact point are not included when ordering this part.

 How to tighten a loose bezel